Mommy Dead and Dearest / Going Clear - Documentary Double Review

 644089-1024x447.jpg

-It was surprising to me how much my opinion would shift in what I was originally thinking, simply because as soon as I thought I had seen enough evidence to support an opinion, new evidence was provided to change my perspective.
-The terrible nature of the experience that Gypsy Rose had to endure for years and years due to her con-artist mother's selfish needs for attention and monetary support was powerful.
+It was surprising to me how much my opinion would shift from what I was originally thinking, simply because as soon as I thought I had seen enough evidence to support an opinion, new evidence was provided to change my perspective.
+The terrible nature of the experience that Gypsy Rose had to endure for years and years due to her con artist mother's selfish need for attention and monetary support was powerful.
 I found myself not wanting to believe she was capable of killing her mom.
 It is, of course, more complicated than I'm making it sound, but there's a lot to discover in this unique case.
 For that reason, I'm keeping things vague and the review short.

 What will you learn from watching it?